 7.1 STRATEGY AND GOVERNANCE SUBDOMAIN

 Security strategy and governance supports organizational strategy as well as providing security and compliance with regulations, laws and contractual obligations.
-It also supports reputation management and meeting customer expectations.
+It also supports reputation protection and running the core business.

 7.1.1 SECURITY PROGRAM MANAGEMENT PRACTICE